arosspope/eliza-rs/README.md

 [![Documentation](https://docs.rs/eliza/badge.svg)](https://docs.rs/eliza)
 [![Build Status](https://travis-ci.org/arosspope/eliza.svg?branch=master)](https://travis-ci.org/arosspope/eliza)

-This rust binary is an implementation of the early natural language processing computer program **ELIZA**.
+This rust binary is an implementation of the early 'chatbot' program **ELIZA**.
 The original program was developed from 1964 to 1966 at the MIT Artificial Intelligence Laboratory by Joseph Weizenbaum.

 ## Introduction